Neo-Oli/termux-ubuntu/README.md

 bash ubuntu.sh
 ```

-After running it you can run "start.sh" to switch into your ubuntu
+After running it you can run "start-ubuntu.sh" to switch into your ubuntu